ytakefuji/counting-for-entomologists/README.md

 <pre>
 This new repository introduces a new tool on object counting for entomologists.

-bugcount.py is a pypi version while pillbug_count.py is a modifiable program for researchers.
+bugcount.py or bugcount is an executable pypi version program while pillbug_count.py is a modifiable program for researchers.

 Counting the number of dead bugs or insect corpses on a plane is tedius and a very time-consuming task.